CompuTec/computec-docs/docs/wms/user-guide/transactions/goods-receipt-po/put-away.md

 - CompuTec AppEngine 3.0
 - CompuTec WMS 3.0
-- CompuTec AppEngine Plugins: WMS and BusinessLogic
+- CompuTec AppEngine Plugins:  and BusinessLogic

 ### AppEngine and Plug-in Installation and Configuration